Denmark’s appropriate food adventure

 – ‘New tale of Nordic cuisine’ –

 Noma, commenced by way of acclaimed chef Rene Redzepi, took delicacies “to a brand new degree,” says chef Wassim Hallal, whose Restaurant Frederikshoj in Aarhus additionally has a Michelin famous person.
-“That’s how the new tale approximately Nordic cuisine started.”
-Fully booked months earlier and popular with celebrities, Noma has no longer only multiplied Danish cuisine to new heights; it has also given the USA a lot of treasured exposure.
+“That’s how the new tale about Nordic cuisine started.”
+Fully booked months earlier and popular with celebrities, Noma has not only multiplied Danish cuisine to new heights but also given the USA a lot of treasured exposure.

-According to VisitDenmark, a few 1.3 million gastro-tourists visited the state in 2017, accounting for 28 percent of overseas traffic.
-And topping all of it off, Denmark, now homes to 27 restaurants with Michelin stars, in January gained the celebrated Bocuse d’Or, the gastronomy equivalent of the World Cup, nudging out its Scandinavian neighbors Sweden and Norway.
-It was a French chef, Daniel Letz, who earned Denmark its first Michelin megastar in 1983.
-A lot has come about given that then, with awards dropping rain at the USA in current years.
+According to VisitDenmark, 1.3 million gastro-tourists visited the state in 2017, accounting for 28 percent of overseas traffic.
+And topping all of it off, Denmark, now home to 27 restaurants with Michelin stars, gained the celebrated Bocuse d’Or, the gastronomy equivalent of the World Cup, in January, nudging out its Scandinavian neighbors Sweden and Norway.
+A French chef, Daniel Letz, earned Denmark its first Michelin megastar in 1983.
+A lot has come about given that, then, with awards dropping rain in the USA in current years.

 – Starting from scratch –